anthem-ai/spire-federation/README.md

 ## Replace the trust domain

-Run `scripts/replace-trust-domain.sh` to automtically replace all references of `example.com` with your own trust domain.
+Run `scripts/replace-trust-domain.sh` to automatically replace all references of `example.com` with your own trust domain.

 ## Launch SPIRE Server